 All kids get a fever from time to time.
-Most usually don't indicate anything serious.
-Fever itself causes no harm and can actually be a good thing — it's often the body's way of fighting infections.
+A fever itself usually causes no harm and can actually be a good thing — it's often a sign that the body is fighting an infection.

 But when your child wakes in the middle of the night flushed, hot, and sweaty, it's easy to be unsure of what to do next.
 Should you get out the thermometer?
 Call the doctor?

 Here's more about fevers, including when to contact your doctor.